-Definitely the Ducati 1000SS’s strongest suit – it genuinely feels as though it handle at least another 20bhp with ease.
-The Showa suspension complements the trellis frame perfectly.
-There are some vibes through the Ducati 1000SS' frame and bars, but nothing too intrusive.
+Definitely the Ducati 1000SS’s strongest suit – it genuinely feels as though it would handle at least another 20bhp with ease.
+The Showa forks complements the trellis frame perfectly.
+There are some vibes through the frame and bars, but nothing too intrusive.

-The Ducati 1000SS' air-cooled dual spark motor coughs up just over 80bhp, but thanks to clever gearing and oodles of torque the motorcycle never feels all that breathless, despite having to cart about well over 200kg (once you’ve dialled in the fuel load).
-Only the Ducati 1000SS' snatchy injection spoils things in town.
+The 992cc air-cooled dual spark motor coughs up just 85bhp, but thanks to clever gearing and oodles of torque the motorcycle never feels breathless, despite having to cart about well over 200kg.
+Fuel injection should be smooth and glitch free even when trickling along at under 2000rpm in sixth gear.

-The Ducati 1000SS represents poor value for money if your only interest is getting from A to B quickly.
-Secondhand values aren’t particularly strong either for this motorcycle, so in pure monetary terms it’s a tough motorcycle to recommend.
-However – the Ducati 1000SS' handling, charm and sheer difference are qualities hard to ignore.
-Find a Ducati 1000SS for sale.
+Secondhand values aren’t particularly strong for the 1000SS, so in pure monetary terms it’s a tough motorcycle to recommend.
+However – the Ducati's handling, charm and sheer difference are qualities hard to ignore.

 Insurance group: 14 of 17 – compare motorcycle insurance quotes now.

-The Ducati 1000SS has an ignition-based immobiliser, an Ohlins shock that lets you adjust the motorcycle's seat height independently of the preload and fully-adjustable forks.
+The Ducati 1000SS has an ignition-based immobiliser and a nifty Ohlins shock that lets you adjust the motorcycle's seat height independently of the preload and fully-adjustable forks.